Masrur02/AM_DLFC/README.md

 # Human Activity Recognition Using Attention Mechanism Based Deep Learning Feature Combination

 This is the source code of Human Activity Recognition Using Attention Mechanism Based Deep Learning Feature Combination.
-We provide the datasets, processed datasets data preprocess code, model development code, and the pretrained  model.
+We provide the datasets, processed datasets, data preprocess code, model development code, and the pretrained  model.

 # Dataset
 ## Description